socialize/socialize-sdk-android/sdk/doc/sphinx/source/sdk_user_guide.rst

 	:start-after: begin-snippet-0
 	:end-before: end-snippet-0

-.. note:: Make sure that there are no operations on the Socialize instance before or while it is initializing!

 If you want to know about initialization success (e.g. if you want to access Socialize after init), you can also specify a listener

 .. literalinclude:: ../../../../demo/src/com/socialize/demo/snippets/SocializeInitSnippetA.java